Samson was an exceptionally strong man, a giant impossible to beat. He never needed to bargain.

 JOSHUA .. the real hero of the story is Joshua’s God, who shows awesome power with only minimal assistance from the Israelites

 GIDEON chose men who knew to drink from a stream lying full-length, offering the enemy a smaller target.

 THE MACCABEES Judas Maccabeus (Judah the Hammer), was a genius who developed a model of guerrilla warfare

-JEPHTAH was a national hero, but his story would have been forgotten if he hadn’t, just prior to the battle, bargained with God…
+JEPHTAH was a national hero, but his story would have been forgotten if he hadn’t, just prior to the battle, made a dreadful bargain with God…

 OMRI was a great military commander, but we know little about him because he let his subjects worship whatever god they chose…

 AHAB was mortally wounded but he fought on.
 When he could no longer stand he was propped up so he could see the outcome.

 SAUL asked his amour bearer to ‘thrust me through’ and when the young man refused, Saul fell on his own sword and died.